abraunegg/onedrive/docs/application-config-options.md

 _**Usage Example:**_ `onedrive --confdir '~/.config/onedrive-business/'`

 > [!IMPORTANT]
 > If using this option, it must be specified each and every time the application is used.
-If this is ommited, the application default configuration directory will be used.
+If this is omitted, the application default configuration directory will be used.

 ### CLI Option: --create-directory
 _**Description:**_ This CLI option allows the user to create the specified directory path on Microsoft OneDrive without performing a sync.